NREL/PV_ICE/docs/sphinx/source/installation.rst

         pip install -e .

-CEMFC is compatible with Python 3.5 and above.
+PV ICE is compatible with Python 3.5 and above.